KiyonoKara/HTTPS-Requests-Scala/README.md

 ## Usage
 Main purpose of this repository is to be able to provide an implementation for HTTP/HTTPS requests and its use cases like getting or sending data.
+This is mostly for the experience (for now).

 ## Contributing
 You may add on to this repository if you so choose.